RonitRandhawa/MachineLearning-ArtificialIntelligence/README.md

 # MachineLearning-ArtificialIntelligence
-A repository to house machine learning and artificial intelligence projects.
+A repository to display machine learning and artificial intelligence projects.